 The contract size is the amount of the underlying asset backed by that contract.
 The contract size is set per product.
 That means each contract with the same underlying asset has the same contract size.

 The contract size of oil is 1,000 barrels.
-All futures contracts for oil will, therefore, come in denominations of 1,000.
+Therefore, all futures contracts for oil will come in denominations of 1,000.
 For example, you may enter into a futures contract for 5,000 barrels of oil or 27,000 barrels of oil, but you can’t enter into a futures contract for 1,270 barrels of oil.
-Oil has a tick size of one cent per barrel, which comes out to $10 per contract.
-The price of oil futures per contract, will therefore increase or decrease by $10 increments.
+Oil has a tick size of one cent per barrel, which comes to $10 per contract.
+The price of oil futures per contract will therefore increase or decrease by $10 increments.

 Advantages and Disadvantages of Futures for Companies

 Futures contracts can help companies in several ways, including providing more stability.
-The company knows it has a buyer, and it knows the exact amount it will receive.
+The company knows it has a buyer and knows the exact amount it will receive.
 In industries with high levels of price volatility, this is huge.
-As discussed above, companies can also use futures to protect themselves from an adverse price movement (hedging).
+Companies can also use futures to protect themselves from an adverse price movement (hedging).

 Futures also come with some potential risks for companies.
 A futures contract can help a company avoid losing money if the commodity price decreases before the end of the contract period, but it also limits the upside potential.
 If the price of the commodity increases, the company can miss out on an opportunity to make money.
 Again, there’s no free lunch.